Welcome to the OMHS website!

 Latest News and Updates

-There is a trip planned in the Spring to Stow Maries Great War Aerodrome near Maldon, with a tour and traditional cream tea served in the airmen’s mess.
+Subject to further government advice on COVID-19 we hope to bring you a trip to Stow Maries Great War Aerodrome near Maldon, with a tour and traditional cream tea served in the airmen’s mess.
 Members to pay £12.50, coach will be paid for by OMHS.
 More details to follow.

-As mentioned above The Annual Marian Slade Memorial Lecture will take place on Friday 24th April at Budworth Hall, 7.30 for 8pm.
-Our speaker is Neil Wiffen from the Essex Records Office & Essex Journal.
+The Annual Marian Slade Memorial Lecture is postponed until further notice.
+Our speaker will be Neil Wiffen from the Essex Records Office & Essex Journal.
 He will be presenting his lecture "One Day in the Battle of Britain: 29th October 1940".
 More details to follow.

 We hope to arrange a visit to Bressingham Museums and Gardens near Diss in Norfolk sometime in 2020.